makersacademy/chitter-challenge/README.md

+run bundle

 Connect to psql
 Create the database using the psql command CREATE DATABASE chitter_challenge;
 Connect to the database using the pqsl command \c chitter_challenge;
-Run the query we have saved in the file 01_create_messages_table.sql
+Run the query we have saved in the files:
+ 01_create_messages_table.sql
+ 02_create_user_table.sql

+\q to exit database setup

+run rackup and go to localhost:(port) in google chrome

 Chitter Challenge
 =================